nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-07-03-what_does_llc_mean.md

 They know the laws.

 They know what’s in your business’s best interest (assuming you consult the right people).

+Plus...

-Plus, they know the relevant loopholes and tricks you can use to your advantage.
+They know the relevant loopholes and tricks you can use to your advantage.

 ## LLCs Compared to Other Entities